 October 23, 2014–February 1, 2015

 Arnold Newman (1918–2006) was one of the most productive, creative, influential and successful portrait photographers of the twentieth century.
 With great sensitivity and care, he incorporated the personal environment, the work, and the intellectual background of the subject in his photographs.
 For Newman, creating a successful portrait was a question of camera, lighting, film, and the cropping of a picture.
 His metaphorical studies of famous artists, creative professionals, scientists, intellectuals, and statesmen are formally and conceptually balanced compositions.
-Martha Graham, Phillip Johnson, Marilyn Monroe, Grandma Moses, Salvador Dali, Max Ernst, and Pablo Picasso are only a few of his celebrated sitters.
+Martha Graham, Philip Johnson, Marilyn Monroe, Grandma Moses, Salvador Dali, Max Ernst, and Pablo Picasso are only a few of his celebrated sitters.
 With his poignant and symbolic portraits, Newman set high artistic and aesthetic standards.

 Arnold Newman: Masterclass includes 200 vintage black and white photographs which showcase Newman’s talent.
 This exhibition presents his most famous portraits, in addition to early street photography, architectural studies, and still lifes, as well as sheets with zoom and crop marks, which have never been shown publicly.
 With Masterclass,we gain insight about Newman’s approach to photography and his contribution to the field of portraiture.
 Arnold Newman: Masterclass has been organized by the Foundation for the Exhibition of Photography, Minneapolis, and the Harry Ransom Center, Austin.

 Arnold Newman: Masterclass was organized by the Foundation for the Exhibition of Photography (FEP), Minneapolis, and the Harry Ransom Center, Austin.

 Supporting sponsorship for The CJM’s presentation has been provided by Joyce Baskin Linker.